DataSF/housing-data-hub/data-browser/_posts/population-and-housing/2014-07-02-population-per-unit.md

 colors: YlGn
 ---

 Since 1940, the average number of people per housing unit has decreased, hovering at just over two people per housing unit for the last few decades.
-This number may influneced by demographic shifts such as empty-nesters, singles and couples without children.
+Demographic shifts such as empty-nesters, singles and couples without children may influence this number.